 The Fond du Lac Market Livestock Committee feels education is a very important component with a 4-H or FFA Livestock Project.

 - To qualify for the Market Livestock Sale, participants are required to complete eight (8) educational credits.
-There will be no educational requirement for youth who graduated from high school the previous year besides MAQA.
+There will be no educational requirement for youth who graduated from high school the previous year besides YQCA, formerly known as MAQA.

-- Each exhibitor, including those showing their last year, must be Meat Animal Quality Assurance (MAQA) Certified.
+- Each exhibitor, including those showing their last year, must be Youth for the Quality Care of Animals (YQCA) certified.